holiday eating tips for diabetes, bon secours greenville

 Share

 Have you been working hard to stay on track with managing your diabetes?
 We’re here to help keep you on this path.
-We know it can be difficult around the holidays with all the yummy treats and endless amounts of food.
+We know it can be difficult around the holidays with all the yummy treats and endless food.

-• Eat close to your usual times to keep your blood sugar stable.
+During the holidays, it is a good idea to stay on a schedule and eat close to your usual times to keep your blood sugar stable.

-Be smart with your plate
+Second, be smart with your plate.

 • Stay physically active by doing it in small, more manageable chunks of time.